megabyte6/connect-4/README.md

 ## Building this project:

-Note: This project should be built with JDK 25.
+Note: This project should be built with JDK 25 or later.

 1. Download this repository with the green `Code` button.
 1. Run the build command using one of the following options: